Illicit Fentanyl Present in Our Community

 The presence of illicit (non-prescription) fentanyl and other illicit drugs containing fentanyl have been identified within Hastings and Prince Edward Counties and surrounding regions.
 The local presence of illicit fentanyl has the potential to significantly increase the risk and rate of fatal overdoses within the region, because an amount of illicit fentanyl as small as 1 grain of salt can be fatal, and people may be unaware they are consuming it as it can be disguised as other drugs.

 If you use drugs, use safely, never use alone, ensure you have access to a Lifesaver kit, know how to prevent an overdose, and know the signs of an overdose.
-If you are a parent, talk to your kids about the risk of drug use and potential overdose.
+If you are a parent, talk to your kids about the risk of drug use and potential overdose and review our resource for parents - You, your teen, and substance use.
 If you are a young adult currently using or considering illicit drug use, know the risks.

 Reduce Your Risk of Overdose - Get a Lifesaver Kit (Naloxone/Narcan)

 Anyone who uses illicit drugs or is a current or previous long term user of opioids should have a Lifesaver kit.
 Lifesaver kits contain Naloxone (injectable) or Narcan (nasal spray).
-These medications can temporaily stop an overdose caused by opioid like drugs, including heroin, morphine, fentanyl, methadone, and codeine.
-Individuals who recieve the Lifesaver kit will recieve training to both recognize the signs and symptoms of an overdose, as well as learn how to administer this life saving medication.
-Once Narcan/Naloxone is administered, it is also imperitive to call 9-1-1 as this medication only temporarily reverses the effect of overdose, enabling emergency support to arrive.
+These medications can temporarily stop an overdose caused by opioid like drugs, including heroin, morphine, fentanyl, methadone, and codeine.
+Individuals who receive the Lifesaver kit will receive training to both recognize the signs and symptoms of an overdose, as well as learn how to administer this life saving medication.
+Once Narcan/Naloxone is administered, it is also imperative to call 9-1-1 as this medication only temporarily reverses the effect of overdose, enabling emergency support to arrive.

 Narcan nasal spray kits are available at all HPEPH health unit offices for people who use or have previously used opioids and their friends and family.
 Nurses are available for training clients at the following times and locations.